-Beyond the influence of the TCDC specifically, radiative feedbacks more generally have been shown in numerical TC simulations to accelerate TC intensification (Nicholls 2015, Wing et al. 2016, Muller and Romps 2018, Smith et al. 2020).
-These feedbacks result from interactions between spatially and temporally varying radiative heating and the developing TC, in which differential heating between deep convection and the surrounding cloud-free region favors rising motion and moistening in the region of deep convection and generates a circulation response that favors TC intensification.
-These feedbacks can be quantified by considering the co-variability of column moist static energy, radiative heating, and surface fluxes (Wing et al. 2016, Wing et al. 2019).
+Beyond the influence of the TCDC specifically, radiative feedbacks more generally have been shown in numerical TC simulations to accelerate TC intensification (Nicholls 2015, Wing et al. 2016, Muller and Romps 2018, Smith et al. 2020, Ruppert et al. 2020).
+These feedbacks result from interactions between spatially and temporally varying radiative heating and the developing

+TC, in which differential heating between deep convection and the surrounding cloud-free region favors rising motion and moistening in the region of deep convection and amplifies the TC overturning circulation, favoring intensification.
+These feedbacks can be quantified by considering the co-variability of column moist static energy, radiative heating, and surface fluxes across the TC and outer tropical environment (Wing et al. 2016, Wing et al. 2019).

 Goal(s): Collect observations targeted at better understanding how radiative processes, particularly the TCDC, affect hurricane intensity and structure and the environment surrounding the storm.
-This experiment will also investigate how the TCDC impacts day-night oscillations of the full 3-D circulation of these storms, particularly winds in the lower and middle levels (inflow and outflow) and the upper-level circus canopy (outflow).
+This experiment will also investigate how the TCDC impacts day-night oscillations of the full 3-D circulation of these storms, particularly winds in the lower and middle levels (inflow and outflow) and the upper-level cirrus canopy (outflow).